noyo-technologies/backend-coding-challenge/README.md

 ## Live Extensions

 We will ask you to implement one or more extensions to the code during your live coding interview.
-It would help if you did not implement these extensions before the interview.
-You are welcome to look at them, and encouraged to do so if you'd like.
-However, it would be best not to spend additional time implementing them beforehand.
+You are welcome to look at them, and encouraged to do so.
+However, you need not spend additional time implementing them beforehand.
 - [Extension One: Get Address by Date](/docs/extension_one.md)
 - [Extension Two: Merge Segments](/docs/extension_two.md)